nkonstantinou/myrtanipieri.com/content/authors/George-Iliadis/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Research Assistants
+- Students

 ---
-Elena holds a BA in Human Biology from the Department of Life and Health Sciences of the University of Nicosia.
+George is a 4th year undergraduate student in the Human Biology program at the Department of Life and Health Sciences of the University of Nicosia.
-Elena is carrying out a number of techniques in the lab such as: RT-qPCR, RT-PCR, Mammalian cell culture (CaCo2, SW-620 and SW480), Transfections, Cell functional assays (MTT, Scratch assay), DNA Cloning in Bacteria, Sequencing and she is also supervising undergraduate students enrolled in various projects in the lab.
-Research-wise, Elena is interested in microRNA biology and its effect in carcinogenesis.
-Her poster presentation entitled: ‘Bovine specific miRNA, bta-mir154c, can survive human digestion and affect cancer-related processes in Colorectal Cancer cell lines’ during the 7th International Conference of the Cyprus Society of Human Genetics was awarded the Best Poster Award.
-Elena is also very active in Science Communication and has participated in various outreach events such as the European Researcher’s Night and the 1st Mediterranean Science Festival.
+George is involved in the MicroFOOD project and specifically he is studying the effect of ingested microRNAs on the human microbiome.
+George is carrying out a number of experiments to examine whether Cy3-labeled bta-miR154c miRNA is taken up E. coli when co-cultured.
+Data will be valuable on assessing whether ingested miRNAs mediate inter-species control of the human gut microbiota.
+This project is co-supervised by Drs Myrtani Pieri and Vicky Nicolaidou.
+Methods/Techniques: Bacterial culture, Confocal microscopy and Flow Cytometry